harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-a-custom-remote-script-and-manifests/)

-### Is there is an ECS DNS Blue/Green deployment similar to First-Gen in the Next-Gen ?
+### Is there is an ECS DNS Blue/Green deployment similar to First-Gen in the Next Gen?

 In the next generation, we support the utilization of a `load balancer` with target groups for the switching between blue and green deployments.
 Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/aws/ecs/ecs-v2-summary/)